manymoments/manymoments.github.io/_posts/2019-12-22-dolev-strong.md

 Recall [Broadcast properties](https://decentralizedthoughts.github.io/2019-06-27-defining-consensus/): (1) *Termination* -  all honest decide and terminate; (2) *Validity* - if the leader is honest, its value is the decision value; and (3) *Agreement* - all honest decide the same value.

-The Dolev Strong protocol works in the *authentiacted* setting.
+The Dolev Strong protocol works in the synchronous and *authentiacted* setting.
 In this setting we assume a PKI infrastructure.
 We denote the signature of message $m$ by party $i$ as $sign(m,i)$.
 We assume signature unforgeability.

 Lets try to obtain the following: if a value sent by the leader is received by some honest party, it will be received by all honest parties.
 Thus, at the end of the protocol, all honest parties would receive the same set of values and deterministically agree on the same value.